 Let me summarize the processes –

-- Add fuel stabilizer to the tank to protect the fuel system.
+- Add a fuel stabilizer to the tank to protect the fuel system.

 - Remove any remaining detergent solution and all the water.